 Inducement on the part of the patient to perform illegal, unjust or fraudulent acts constitutes a reasonable and just cause.

 20. A physician, in order to maintain professional secrecy,

-(2) must refrain from holding or participating in indiscreet conversations concerning a patient or the services rendered him or from revealing that a person has called upon his services ;
+(2) must refrain from holding or participating, including on social networks, in indiscreet conversations concerning a patient or the services rendered him or from revealing that a person has called upon his services;

-(5) may not divulge facts or confidences which have come to his personal attention, except when the patient or the law authorizes him to do so, or when there are compelling and just grounds related to the health or safety of the patient or of others ;
+(5) may not divulge facts or confidences which have come to his personal attention, except when the patient authorizes the physician to do so or when the law authorizes or orders the physician to do so, or when there are compelling and just grounds related to the health or safety of the patient or of others;

-21. A physician who communicates information protected by professional secrecy must, for each communication, indicate in the patient's record the following items:
+21. A physician who communicates information protected by professional secrecy in order to prevent an act of violence, including a suicide, must, for each communication, indicate in the patient's record the following items: